1998-2022 (excluding 2005 and 2006)

-BJS updates its existing roster of jails in Indian country annually.
-BJS obtains data from administrators of jails in Indian country by faxed or emailed questionnaires and through follow-up phone calls.
+BJS updates its roster of jails in Indian country each year by faxing or emailing questionnaires to jail administrators and making follow-up phone calls.
+As part of the 2021 SJIC, BJS pilot-tested the web-based data collection in nine facilities.
+All nine submitted their surveys.
 The survey universe and response rates have changed over time.
 Some facilities closed or merged, new facilities were constructed, and existing facilities became operational and newly eligible for the survey.
-See table 11 in the report Jails in Indian Country, 2019–2020 and the Impact of COVID-19 on the Tribal Jail Population for the Indian country jail survey universe and response rates for 2004 and from 2007 to 2020.
-For methodologies prior to the 2004 SJIC, see the Jails in Indian Country series.
+See table 11 in the report Jails in Indian Country, 2021, and the Impact of COVID-19, July–December 2020 for the Indian country jail survey universe and response rates for 2010 and from 2015 to 2021.
+See the Jails in Indian Country series for the survey universes in 1998 to 2009 and 2011 to 2014.

 Survey of Jails in Indian Country